What is H-ABC?

 How is this condition diagnosed?

-A diagnosis for H-ABC is made based on the physical symptoms, brain imaging, and results of genetic testing.
+A diagnosis for H-ABC is made based on the physical symptoms, brain imaging, and results of exome testing.

 Magnetic resonance imaging (MRI) of the brain is a key part of the process, as it can detect brain tissue patterns that are characteristic of H-ABC.
 However, genetic testing is the only means of confirming changes in the TUBB4A gene.